lichen14/awesome-weakly-supervised-segmentation/README.md

 2. https://www.snorkel.org/blog/weak-supervision
 3. Zhou Z H. [A brief introduction to weakly supervised learning](https://academic.oup.com/nsr/article/5/1/44/4093912).
 National science review, 2018, 5(1): 44-53.
 ## Conclusion
-* This repository provides daily-update literature reviews, algorithms' implementation, and some examples of using PyTorch for semi-supervised medical image segmentation.
+* This repository provides daily-update literature reviews, algorithms' implementation, and some examples of using PyTorch for weak-supervised image segmentation.
 The project is under development.
-Currently, it supports 2D and 3D semi-supervised image segmentation and includes five widely-used algorithms' implementations.
+In the future, it will support 2D and 3D semi-supervised image segmentation and includes five widely-used algorithms' implementations.

 * In the next two or three months, we will provide more algorithms' implementations, examples, and pre-trained models.